TimoOerlemans/Portfolio-Research/Portfolio.md

 At the end of the project I want to have someone search for something up and see how long it takes before it works.

-For this lo I think I am on beginning because I made some architectural designs and requirements for the group- and individualproject.
+For this lo I think I am on proficient because I made the architectural designs and requirements for the group- and individualproject.
 I know what type of tests I want to do so I can validate these.

 [User stories](https://github.com/TimoOerlemans/Portfolio-Research/blob/main/README.md#user-stories)